 This is an example of a well-designed, two-toned color layout.Continue to 8 of 8 below.

 Two-Toned Retro Makeover

-If you are not ready to embark on a kitchen remodel, you can certainly hop over to your paint store and DIY yourself a two-toned kitchen.
+If you are not ready to embark on a kitchen remodel, you can certainly go to the paint store and DIY yourself a two-toned kitchen.

-This kitchen makes use of fun retro green and cabinets and turquoise accents.
+This kitchen makes use of fun retro green cabinets and turquoise accents.
 This is an example of a glamorous cosmetic update to give your kitchen more life.